 Definitely one for older children and teenagers.
 Get a fright at London dungeons at any time of year!

+The Tower of London is one of the best things to do in London with children of any age!
 From learning the towers gruesome history or simply admiring the crown jewels!
-There is something for every interest at the Tower of London!
+There is something for every interest and age at the Tower of London!

 You can buy your tickets in advance, including Crown Jewel exhibition here!